These two words work like a magic spell. They are the #1 way to enthuse customers to buy from you.

 Apply this tactic to stimulate customers to buy certain products that you want to sell out.

 Tip: You can also offer free shipping for certain product variations to encourage customers to buy more.

 Free shipping to certain locations

-If your sales go well, try this tactic to expand your customer base.
+If your sales go well, try this strategy to expand your customer base.
 Partner up with a new shipping service and offer deliveries to a new region.

 If you have customers in Hawaii or in Alaska, you can restrict your shipping destinations to the U.S. continent only, just to be safe on